Mikheil Saakashvili: Early life and education

-Saakashvili was born to a Georgian family in Tbilisi on 21 December 1967, capital of the then Georgian Soviet Socialist Republic in the Soviet Union.
+Saakashvili was born in Tbilisi on 21 December 1967, capital of the then Georgian Soviet Socialist Republic in the Soviet Union.
 His father, Nikoloz Saakashvili, is a physician who practises medicine in Tbilisi and directs a local balneological centre.
-His mother, Giuli Alasania, is a historian who lectures at Tbilisi State University.
+His mother, Giuli Alasania, was a historian.

 During university, he served his shortened military service in 1989–1990 with the Soviet Border Troops' checkpoint unit in the Boryspil Airport in Ukraine (then as Ukrainian Soviet Socialist Republic, also a part of the Soviet Union).
-Saakashvili graduated from the Institute of International Relations (Department of International Law) of the Taras Shevchenko National University of Kyiv (in then independent Ukraine) in 1992.
+Saakashvili graduated from the Institute of International Relations (Department of International Law) of the Taras Shevchenko National University of Kyiv in 1992.
 At this university, he was friends with later President of Ukraine Petro Poroshenko.
-While in Ukraine Saakashvili participated in the October 1990 student protest known as the "Revolution on Granite".
+While in Ukraine, Saakashvili participated in the October 1990 student protest known as the "Revolution on Granite".

 Saakashvili briefly worked as a human rights officer for the interim State Council of Georgia following the overthrow of President Zviad Gamsakhurdia before receiving a fellowship from the United States State Department (via the Edmund S. Muskie Graduate Fellowship Program).
 He received an LL.M. from Columbia Law School in 1994 and took classes at the School of International and Public Affairs and The George Washington University Law School the following year.
-In 1995, he also received a diploma from the International Institute of Human Rights in Strasbourg, France.
+In 1993, he also received a diploma from the International Institute of Human Rights in Strasbourg, France.